darklab8/fl-darkstat/README.md

 # Features

 - Long term maintance support for dozen of years.
 Minimum dependencies software with Golang and Htmx.
-  - for this purpose everything is [go mod vendored in](https://go.dev/ref/mod#go-mod-vendor)
 - full GitOps.
 On commit push to redeploy it automatically
   - See example in [fl-data-discovery repo](https://github.com/darklab8/fl-data-discovery).
 It contains .github/workflows + game data
 - scans Freelancer folder and builds to static assets (html/css/js) deployable to Github pages or any other static assets serving place.
 - Usable locally for Linux and Windows.
+- Cross mod support is available
-- Only Freelancer Discovery mod and Vanilla are supported at the moment
+  - Freelancer Discovery
+  - Vanilla Freelancer
+  - Freelancer Sirius Revival
+  - may be will working for any other mod, if not, then request support

 # Darkstat has API access